MetricStream/SQLBuilder/docs/Rationale.md

    adds or removes a call to `ResultSet#getString`.
 -  coding of test data is labour intensive, especially for queries that fill complex pojos.

-`SQLBuilder` therefore offers an optional native mocking solution which avoids these problems.
-In this mode, `SQLBuilder` internally delegates the calls to a mocking invoker instead of to the usual JDBC invoker.
-Unit tests should instruct SQLBuilder to use the mocking invoker which then automatically mocks all database access code.
+`SQLBuilder` therefore offers `MockSQLBuilderProvider` as an optional native mocking solution which avoids these problems.
+After enabling `MockSQLBuilderprovdier` by calling `MockSQLBuilderProvider.enable()`, `SQLBuilder` internally delegates all calls to the mocking invoker instead of to the usual JDBC invoker.
+Unit tests should therefore instruct SQLBuilder to use the mocking invoker which then automatically mocks all database access code.
 This mocking invoker can be customized (more on that later), but the default behavior is to return a single row of made-up data for every requested ResultSet.
 As an example, consider a method like this (error handling omitted for brevity):
 - Java
 ```java
 List<Person> getPersons(Connection con, List<Long> ids) {